Welcome to DHCT Ride +Stride.

 Ride+Stride is a sponsored event in which people walk or cycle or horse-ride between churches, whilst exploring our wonderful Dorset countryside and enjoying the hospitality of our church communities.

-The money raised (over £80,000 in 2016) is used to help conserve Dorset’s churches, chapels and meeting houses and to help keep them active and at the heart of their communities for the use of future generations.
-Half of the money raised is returned directly to your nominated church and the other half is used to fund our grant program.
+The money raised (a record £86,000 in 2017) is used to help conserve Dorset’s churches, chapels and meeting houses and to help keep them active and at the heart of their communities for the use of future generations.
+Half of the money raised is returned directly to your nominated church and the other half is used to fund our grant programme.

 - Next >>